lstratta/lstratta.github.io/_posts/2023-02-11-getting-started-with-kotlin-and-spring-boot.md

 2. We'll need a controller that will handle requests and respond with objects.
 3. We'll need a schema in the database so that the database knows to create the tables on app startup.

-Typically, we'd have more separation between these layers, but for the purposes of respecting your time, we'll skip a few steps.
+Typically, we'd have more separation between these layers, but for the purposes of getting to the point, we'll skip a few steps.
+We'll come back to this stuff in later posts.

 ## The Data Model